What is your favorite dragon from the history of literature?

 The powerful and enigmatic animal appears in numerous novels, stories and poems for millennia and all over the world: among the authors who have written about dragons are J.R.R.
 Tolkien, Joanot Martorell, Ursula K. Le Guin, Michael Ende and George R.R.
 Martin

-A magical animal or a beast?
+A magical animal or a wild beast?

 The dragon guards the precious golden fleece in the 'Argonautica'

-, means serpent and has as its main characteristic the ability to kill with a glance.
-It is against a serpentine dragon that the hero Jason contends in the Argonautica, an epic written by Apollonius of Rhodes in the 3rd century BC, available in Catalan by La Magrana, versioned by Francesc J. Cuartero.
+In Western tradition, dragons are initially associated with the earth, perhaps because the Greek word that defines them, drákontos, means serpent and has as its main characteristic the ability to kill with a glance.
+It is against a serpentine dragon that the hero Jason contends in the Argonautica, an epic written by Apollonius of Rhodes in the 3rd century BC, available in Catalan by La Magrana, translated by Francesc J. Cuartero.
 The beast guards the precious golden fleece, which Jason must obtain if he wishes to reign in Thessaly.
 Aware that the dragon is invincible, because it never rests and lives coiled around the tree from which the fleece hangs, Jason teams up with Medea, who lulls the monster to sleep and allows her future husband to snatch the treasure.
 Just as happens in many other Greek myths, ingenuity and cunning manage to defeat a colossal force.

 Save the maiden from the monster